 How to Determine if Chaga Mushroom has Gone Bad

 Chaga mushroom, also known as Inonotus obliquus, is a type of fungus that grows on birch trees in cold climates.
-It has been used for centuries in traditional medicine for its potential health benefits.
+It has been used for centuries in traditional medicine for its potential nutritional quality.
 However, like any food product, chaga mushroom can spoil if not stored properly.
 In this blog post, we will discuss ways to determine if chaga mushroom has gone bad and how to ensure its safety for consumption.
 (Chaga mushroom)

 Understanding Chaga Mushroom